 If the assessment is already available, it will be displayed in the upper section of the page.
 With the Show evaluation button, you can open a detailed overview of the assessment.

-Clicking on the Show evaluation button will open a dialogue box in which the assessment for all received reviews and any given feedback is displayed in a tabular overview.
+Clicking on the Show evaluation button will open a dialogue box where the assessment for all received reviews and any given feedback is displayed in a tabular overview.

-Below the table is the Show reviews button for opening the detailed view.
+Below the table is the Show reviews button.
+Click this button to open the detailed view.

 The detailed view shows all received reviews and offers the possibility to report inappropriate reviews (even if the course author has not enabled a feedback round).

 The following entries are possible in the Status column:

 Configuration of the peer review in the course editor

 In the course element task, authors can enable the assessment by peer review.
 To do this, switch to the Assessment tab and select the checkbox Activate peer review.